project-spinoza/rblog/README.md

 # rblog
-Example blog with RStudio, RMarkdown and Jekyll
+Example blog with RStudio, RMarkdown and Jekyll.